SAP-samples/cloud-messaging-handsonsapdev/README.md

 ## Support

 Support for the content in this repository is available during the [Hands-on SAP Dev](https://www.youtube.com/playlist?list=PL6RpkC85SLQABOpzhd7WI-hMpy99PxUo0) live stream episodes, specifically in the
-[Diving into messaging on SAP Cloud Platform](https://www.youtube.com/playlist?list=PL6RpkC85SLQABOpzhd7WI-hMpy99PxUo0) series.
+[Diving into messaging on SAP Business Technology Platform](https://www.youtube.com/playlist?list=PL6RpkC85SLQCf--P9o7DtfjEcucimapUf) series.
 Otherwise, this content is provided "as-is" with no other support.

 ## Contributing